Monicajeshica/botc-vscode/README.md

 # Bot compiler-schema-intellisense README

+> Schema language support for [Bot Compiler](https://abhivijay96.gitbooks.io/bot-compiler/content/)

 Intellisense for Bot compiler JSON schema.
-Activates on `botc.json` files.
+Activates on `bot.json` files.
 Bot compiler is a JSON based schema to describe chatbots dialog tree and customize the flow during runtime using pure javascript functions.
 Describe your dialog tree in JSON, write code only for business logic.

 ## Features